swag-eag/swa/docs/gravity-bridge/dev-setup-guide.md

 `visit craft resemble online window solution west chuckle music diesel vital settle comic tribe project blame bulb armed flower region sausage mercy arrive release`.

-### Cronos Testnet
+### Swa Testnet

-You can either use a public cronos testnet (that have embed the gravity-bridge module), or run `start-cronos /tmp/test-cronos` to get a local Cronos testnet.
+You can either use a public swa testnet (that have embed the gravity-bridge module), or run `start-swa /tmp/test-swa` to get a local Swa testnet.

 You should own some funds in this testnet, for the local testnet, you'll get the funds with the same private key as above.